lumi-a/masters-thesis/thesis.typ

 ]
 In particular, the instance in @example-hierarchical-clustering proves that $PoH_(k"-median") ≥ 1.26$, because the hierarchical clustering there is optimal for this instance.

-For the above cost-functions, the following bounds on the Price of Hierarchy were previously known:
+For the above cost-functions, the following bounds on the Price of Hierarchy are known:
 - $PoH_(k"-median") ≤ 16$ @dai2014
 - $PoH_(k"-means") ≤ 32$ @upperBoundKMeans
 - $PoH_(k"-center") = 4$ @priceOfHierarchicalClustering
-- $PoH_(k"-diameter") = 3+2√2$ @priceOfHierarchicalClustering
+- $PoH_(k"-diameter") = 3+2√2 ≈ 5.828$ @priceOfHierarchicalClustering

-Using FunSearch, we construct a sequence of instances that shows the first non-trivial lower-bound on the Price of Hierarchy for $k$-median of $PoH_(k"-median") ≥ (1+√5)/2 ≈ 1.618$.
+No non-trivial lower bounds on $PoH_(k"-median")$ are known.
+Using FunSearch, we obtained a sequence of instances that shows $PoH_(k"-median") ≥ (1+√5)/2 ≈ 1.618$.
 See @sec-results-clustering for details.

+We also made similar attempts for other objectives, and for the approximation-ratio of agglomerative-clustering, but to no success. #TODO[Either move this, or insert a reference to, a later section on failed experiments.]

 == Generalised Gasoline-Problem